 On the ZocaloSat 21 Sep

-NAFTA has forced agricultural workers into factories, maquiladoras, where they are paid slave rates to assemble goods sold in first-world economies.
+NAFTA has forced agricultural workers into factories, maquiladoras, where they are paid slave rates.
+They work twelve-hour shifts.
+They assemble goods sold in first-world economies.
 Women are employed because they are perceived to be a more pliable workforce.

 According to Jorge, they are taken for their organs, or for snuff films or elite abuse.
 These theories abound because the police have come up with no satisfactory explanations for these crimes.
 But then it is probably the police who have committed these crimes.
 That's the true horror of poverty and corruption in Mexico.
 The good guys are worse than the bad guys because they have the law on their side.